perstarke-webdev/.github/profile/README.md

 - [Authors of The Sports Coach Website Strategy Guide](https://perstarke-webdev.de/the-sports-coach-website-strategy-guide)

 ## Built with Purpose.
 Backed with Structure.
 Delivered with Heart.
-- +40 Finished website projects across various industries
+- +40 Finished website projects across various industries in Europe, Australia & U.S.
 - 5★ In all of our Google reviews since our founding in 2022
 - 100% Satisfaction guarantee - that’s how much we care about your success